1001 G Street NW

 Mr. Kunkle is a frequent speaker on wireless regulatory issues at major telecommunications conferences throughout the United States and contributes regularly to industry publications.

-Mr. Kunkle is the President of the Land Mobile Communications Council (LMCC) and a member of the Federal Communications Bar Association.
+Mr. Kunkle is the former President of the Land Mobile Communications Council (LMCC) and a member of the Federal Communications Bar Association.